aclark4life/python-packages-doc/features01.rst

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/features01.png

-Then it tells you the number of times that package has been downloaded from the Python Package Index:
+And then it tells you the number of times the package has been downloaded from the Python Package Index:

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/features02.png